 - NUI Galway first opened its doors to 63 students on 30th October in 1849.

-- NUI Galway is Ireland top university for graduate employability with over 96% of graduates employed or in further study within 6 months of graduating.
+- Ireland’s top university for graduate employability over 96% of NUIG graduates are employed or in further study within 6 months of graduating.

 - Situated 25km west of Dublin, it is located in Ireland’s only university town, Maynooth.